tytydraco/yessleep/out/On_Lunn_Creek_Hill.md

 “They call him the fisherman.”

 My eyes widened at that.
 I thought of my father.
 I thought about that place he was now, alive and well, scorning some vulnerable version of me and a kid named Eddie.
-I thought that I would give up everything in my life to be there now, yelled at, abused, but there.
+I would give up everything in my life to be there now, yelled at, abused, but there.
 With him.
 I’d tell him that I understood his pain.
-Now that I’ve grown up, I understood and that it’s okay because I loved him.
+Now that I’ve grown up, I understood and that it was okay because I loved him.
 And then I’d save his life.

 “Why do they call him the fisherman?”
 I said.